1. Describe my earliest memory where the memory is clear, and where "clear" means I can depict at least three details.

 The year was 1972.
 Millions of Americans developed banjophobia brought on by too many viewings of Deliverance.
 Michael Jackson was singing a creepy love song about a rat.
 Mark Spitz was winning gold medals while sporting a porntastic mustache and bikini bottoms.
 I was busy being four.

-"Damn, that Girl Be Stylin' and Shit" year.
+I have to say that my fourth year will never be dubbed as my "Damn, that Girl Be Stylin' and Shit" year.
 In fact, I failed miserably at any sense of style until I was, well, I'm still not sure how I fare.
 Anyway, I had a pair of red, double knit, 100% polyester pants.
 Pants that had the crease sewn down the front.
 What the fuck was that even supposed to be?
 Like the pants weren't bad enough being double knit, so someone got the bright idea of sewing a crease down the front so they'd score even more points on the awkwardly ugly scale.
 But for some reason, I was fascinated by the stretchiness of those red, itchy pants.

-and to me that was pure magic.
+Seriously fascinated.
+They stretched, and to me that was pure magic.
 I didn't have to unzip, unbutton or unsnap anything.
 They just pulled down, then back up.
 They were surely one of the greatest inventions of all time, albeit one of the ugliest and itchiest.

 One day I was demonstrating the fabulous stretchiness of these pants by pulling them down to my hips and then pulling them back up.
 Down, up, down up, down up.
 I could've done that for hours.
 This particular demonstration of stretchy wonderment happened to be in view of my brother, Doug.
 He was 9 at the time, and he didn't feel that his little sister pulling her pants up and down was appropriate.
 He thought it was just way gross that he could see his sister's GIRL underwear that had pink rosebuds on them.
 I think these particular pair of drawers came from JCPenney.
 They had matching spaghetti strap undershirts, too, and they came in all colors of rosebuds, pink, yellow, green and blue.
 Does anyone else remember these?
 Maybe they were from Sears.
 Those sets are the only underthings I wore as a kid - I'm pretty sure until I was 16.
 I really wanted the "days of the week" panties set, but I never got them.
 I also never got an E-Z Bake Oven or a Sno-Cone Machine, and I still harbor bitterness about all three.